-This paper draws on narrative interviews conducted with leaseholders who were anticipating being forced to move on a number of London housing estates: in some cases they had received offers from local authorities for their properties which they had refused.
-Some had been actively involved in campaigns fighting the decanting of the local population, or opposed the very notion that their estate needed to be demolished rather than refurbished.
-These interviews were carried out in the context of a 33-month project on the renewal of London’s council estates, a project that combined qualitative interviews with residents together with quantitative analysis of data attempting to identify patterns of displacement (which tend to be more dispersed for leaseholders than tenants, who councils are often able to rehouse in the borough or in an adjacent one) (see London Tenants Federation et al, 2014).
-These interviews explored issues relating to leaseholder’s feelings about the probability that they would be removed from their properties and forced to move elsewhere, often with compensation they regarded as inadequate to buy a similar property in the area once redevelopment was finished.
-Such issues were put in the context of their housing histories and their aspirations for the future, including issues of housing inheritance, wealth accumulation and home improvement – all issues central to the discourses that circulated around right-to-buy from its original inception in the 1980s.

 Thatcherism, the Right-to-buy and Neoliberalism

-Stuart Hall’s work on the cultural politics of Thatcher and the ‘new right’ provides perhaps the most useful theorisation of the legacies of right-to-buy, in that it encompasses both the implementation of what Hall termed ‘Thatcherism’, and what would come to be known as neoliberalism.
-Hall (2011) notes that in the run-up to the British general election in 1979, the Conservative Party, led by Margaret Thatcher, proposed a radically new vision of Britain.
-While much of her party had long been unhappy with the post-war managerial consensus (centred on welfare support from cradle to grave, strong trade unions, collective bargaining and state-led employment creation), the criticism of this managerial consensus changed under Thatcher.
-Taking advantage of a poorly-handled political crisis by the Labour Party (the so-called ‘winter of discontent’ marked by protracted strike action, unemployment and economic uncertainty), Thatcher drew on classical liberal ideas of individual liberty, tax cuts and the free market, combining them with the traditionally conservative values of nationalism, self-reliance, patriarchal respectability and ‘law and order’ (Hall et al. 1988).
+Stuart Hall’s work on the cultural politics of the ‘new right’ provides perhaps the most useful theorisation of the legacies of right-to-buy given it encompasses the implementation of what Hall termed ‘Thatcherism’, as well as what would come to be known as neoliberalism.
+Hall (2011) notes that in the run-up to the 1979 general election, Thatcher’s conservative party proposed a radically new vision of Britain.
+While much of her party had long been unhappy with the post-war managerial consensus (centred on welfare support from cradle to grave, strong trade unions, collective bargaining and state-led employment), the criticism of this managerial consensus changed under Thatcher.
+Taking advantage of a poorly-handled political crisis by the Labour Party (the ‘winter of discontent’), Thatcher drew on classical liberal ideas of individual liberty, tax cuts and the free market, combining them with traditional conservative values of nationalism, self-reliance, patriarchal respectability, and ‘law and order’ (Hall et al. 1988).
 What Hall later described as ‘the long march of the neoliberal revolution’ had begun, defined by a logic which argued:

-[The] welfare state, in particular, is the arch enemy of freedom.
+[The] welfare state…is the arch enemy of freedom.
 The state must never govern society, dictate to free individuals how to dispose of their private property, regulate a free-market economy or interfere with the God-given right to make profits and amass personal wealth (Hall 2011: 11).

-The myriad of neoliberal policies proposed and implemented by Thatcher’s government have been thoroughly detailed and debated ad infinitum (e.g. Edwards 1998; Burnham 1999; Hefferman 2000), with much attention paid to the contradictions inherent here: namely, the apparent rejection of state power in favour of individual liberty at the same time as immigration controls and ‘law and order’ policing were expanded (Hall et al. 1978).
+The myriad of neoliberal policies implemented by Thatcher’s government have been debated ad infinitum (e.g. Burnham 1999; Hefferman 2000), with much attention paid to their inherent contradictions: namely, the apparent rejection of state power in favour of individual liberty at the same time as immigration controls and ‘law and order’ policing were expanded (Hall et al. 1978).